Sandi Toksvig

-Toksvig took over from Stephen Fry as host of the BBC television quiz show QI in 2016 (series 'N'), having been a guest a number of times and she spent ten years hosting The News Quiz on BBC Radio 4.
-From 2017 to 2020 she was co-presenter of The Great British Bake Off, alongside comedian Noel Fielding.
+Toksvig took over from Stephen Fry as host of the BBC television quiz show QI in 2016 (series 'N'), having been a guest a number of times and spent ten years hosting The News Quiz on BBC Radio 4.
+From 2017 to 2020, she was co-presenter of The Great British Bake Off, alongside comedian Noel Fielding.
 In 2020, she stepped down and was replaced by Matt Lucas.

 Toksvig was the president of the Women of the Year Lunch from 2015 to 2017.

 Early life

-Toksvig was born in Denmark.
-Her father, Claus Toksvig, was a Danish journalist, broadcaster, and foreign correspondent; as a result, Toksvig spent most of her youth outside Denmark, mostly in New York City.
+Toksvig was born in 1958 in Copenhagen, Denmark.
+Her father, Claus Toksvig, was a Danish journalist, broadcaster and foreign correspondent; as a result, Toksvig spent most of her youth outside Denmark, mostly in New York City.
 Her mother, Julie Anne Toksvig (née Brett), is British.
 She has an older brother, Nick, who is a journalist, and a younger sister, Jenifer, a librettist, who was born when Sandi was 12.
 When Sandi was 24, she was appointed Jenifer's legal guardian.
 In 1969, her father covered the landing of the first man on the moon from mission control; she was holding the hand of Neil Armstrong's secretary during the landing.
 While her father was based in London, she attended Tormead School, an independent girls' school near Guildford.
 Her first job, at the age of 18, was as a follow spot operator for the musical Jesus Christ Superstar.

-She read law, archaeology and anthropology at Girton College, Cambridge, graduating with a first-class degree and receiving two prizes (The Raemakers and the Theresa Montefiore Awards) for outstanding achievement.
-One of her law supervisors was Lord Denning.
+Toksvig is a graduate of Girton College, Cambridge, where she gained a first class honours degree in archaeology and anthropology, after changing from law after her Part I examinations.
+In 2019, Toksvig said in her memoirs that she was nearly expelled from her Cambridge college at the end of her first year, as the college council objected to her having another woman staying overnight in her room in college.

 Career

 Beginnings

 Toksvig began her comedy career at Girton, where she wrote and performed in the first all-woman show at the Footlights.
-She was there at the same time as Stephen Fry, Hugh Laurie, Tony Slattery, and Emma Thompson, and wrote additional material for the Perrier award-winning Cambridge Footlights Revue.
+She was there at the same time as Stephen Fry, Hugh Laurie, Tony Slattery and Emma Thompson, and wrote additional material for the Perrier award-winning Cambridge Footlights Revue.
 She was also a member of the Cambridge University Light Entertainment Society.

+In 1982 she wrote for the Radio 4 comedy programme Three Plus One alongside Ian Hislop (with whom she would appear on the first episode of Have I Got News For You), Guy Jenkin and Andrea Solomons.

 She started her television career on children's television, presenting No. 73 (1982–1986), the Sandwich Quiz, The Saturday Starship, Motormouth, Gilbert's Fridge, for Television South, and factual programmes such as Island Race and The Talking Show, produced by Open Media for Channel 4.
 In 2000, she appeared as a guest presenter on Time Team, at a dig in York (season 7 episode 13).